 United Energy Corporation

 Ocean Food Systems: how seafood systems throughout the world interact with fisheries, aquaculture, and people.
-Ecological Aquaculture: the transdisciplinary science of Ocean Food Systems, carrying capacities, and aquaculture social-ecological systems; Ecotoxicology: Mercury and persistant organic pollutants in seafoods and their associated human risk analyses; Marine ecology: roles of detritus in natural and shellfish aquaculture in marine food webs.
+Ecological Aquaculture: the transdisciplinary, social-ecological science of ocean food systems.
+Ecotoxicology: Mercury and persistant organic pollutants (POPs) in seafoods and their associated human and environmnetal risks; Marine ecology: roles of detritus in aquaculture and marine food webs.

 2017.
 Costa-Pierce, B.A. and R. Langan.
 The global imperative to develop new models of open ocean aquaculture for accelerating large-scale food and energy production.
 In: B.H.
 Buck and R. Langan (eds.)
 Aquaculture Perspective for Multi-Use Sites in the Open Ocean.
 The Untapped Potential for Marine Resources in the Anthropocence.
 Springer Nature, Cham, Switzerland.

 2017.
 St. Gelais, A.T., C. Aeppli, C. Burnell, and B.A.
 Costa-Pierce.
 Non-dioxin like polychlorinated biphenyl indictor congeners in Northwest Atlantic spiny dogfish (Squalus acanthias).
 Marine Pollution Bulletin 120: 414-421.

 2017.
 Fonseca, T., B.A.
 Costa-Pierce, and W.C.
 Valenti.
 Lambari aquaculture as a means for the sustainable development of rural commnities in Brazil.
 Reviews in Fisheries and Science & Aquaculture 25 (4): 316-330.